allthroughthenight/allthroughthenight.github.io/_posts/2019-04-07-home-lab-stand-up.md

 title: "Home Lab Stand-Up"
 ---

 If you enjoy tech, then you probably have a pile of old tech that's not obsolete, but you don't have a use for.
-They probably aren't worthless, but you don't use them any more so they'll just sit around until they find their way into the trash eventually.
+They probably aren't worthless, but you don't use them any more so they'll just sit around until they find their way into the trash.

 For myself, after doing a bunch of PC upgrades with [r/buildapcsales](https://www.reddit.com/r/buildapcsales) during the holiday season, I had an extra GPU and CPU.
 Since they were budget components, I knew that they'd become more irrelevant as time went on.